gitdavehorsley/falcon-mcp-codebuild/README.md

 # Falcon MCP CodeBuild

-This repository contains AWS CloudFormation templates and build specifications for deploying a CodeBuild project for the CrowdStrike Falcon MCP Server.
+This repository contains AWS CloudFormation templates and build specifications for deploying a CodeBuild project for the CrowdStrike Falcon MCP Server with flexible source control options.

 ## Files